crummyh/Barbell/README.md

 # RIGHT NOW THIS IS VIEW ONLY!
-It is for me only to work on, at least untill I get to alpha.
-Everything here is temportary and *will* be changed.
+It is for me only to work on, at least until I get to alpha.
+Everything here is temporary and *will* be changed.
 You will find a CD topic when I am ready.
 See you then :wave:

 # frcVisionDataset